 We first define the hinge loss $\ell(q, {\mathbf w}; ({\mathbf z}_i, y_i))$ in Equation~\ref{eqn:aatploss} that penalizes the model when anomalies are assigned scores lower than $q$ and nominals higher.
 Equation~\ref{eqn:preflearn_aatp} then formulates the optimization problem for learning the optimal weights in Line~14 of the batch algorithm (Algorithm~\ref{alg:batch}).
-Figure~\ref{fig:bal_iters} illustrates how BAL changes the anomaly score contours across feedback iterations on the synthetic dataset using an isolation forest with $100$ trees.
+Figure~\ref{fig:bal_iters} illustrates how HiLAD-Batch changes the anomaly score contours across feedback iterations on the synthetic dataset using an isolation forest with $100$ trees.

 $\lambda^{(t)}$ determines the influence of the prior.
 For the batch setup, we set $\lambda^{(t)}=\frac{0.5}{|{\bf H}_+|+|{\bf H}_-|}$ such that the prior becomes less important as more instances are labeled.
 When there are no labeled instances, $\lambda^{(t)}$ is set to $\frac{1}{2}$.
 The third and fourth terms of Equation~\ref{eqn:preflearn_aatp} encourage the scores of anomalies in $\mathbf{H}_+$ to be higher than that of ${\mathbf z}_{\tau}^{(t-1)}$ (the $n\tau$-th ranked instance from the previous iteration), and the scores of nominals in $\mathbf{H}_-$ to be lower than that of ${\mathbf z}_{\tau}^{(t-1)}$.
 We employ gradient descent to learn the optimal weights ${\mathbf w}$ in Equation~\ref{eqn:preflearn_aatp}.
 Our prior knowledge that ${\bf w}_{unif}$ is a good prior provides a good initialization for gradient descent.
 We later show empirically that ${\bf w}_{unif}$ is a better starting point than random weights.